Fade2D Documentation pages v2.16.8

 bool saveTriangulation (const char *filename, std::vector< Zone2 * > &vSaveZones)

-Save a triangulation.
+Save a triangulation to a binary file.
 More...

 bool saveTriangulation (std::ostream &stream, std::vector< Zone2 * > &vSaveZones)

-Save a triangulation.
+Save a triangulation to a binary file.
 More...

 bool saveZones (const char *filename, std::vector< Zone2 * > &vSaveZones)